feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 - Below 10%, the variable has not experienced a significant shift.
 - Above 25%, the variable has experienced a major shift.
 - Between those two values, the shift is intermediate.
-- 'auto' threshold will be calculated based on size of dataset and number of bins.
+- 'auto': the threshold will be calculated based on the size of the base and target datasets and the number of bins.

-For 'auto' formula we are using chi2 approximation, proposed by B. Yurdakul:
+When 'auto', the threshold is calculated using the chi2 approximation, proposed by B. Yurdakul:

 .. math::

     threshold = \chi^2_{(q,B-1)} . (\frac{1}{N} + \frac{1}{M})

-where p - percentile (p-value), B - number of bins, N - size of basis dataset, N - size of test dataset.
+where q is the percentile, B is the number of bins, N is the size of basis dataset, N is the size of test dataset.

-In our implementation we are using 99.9th percentile.
+In our implementation, we are using the 99.9th percentile.

-As mentioned above number of bins has an impact on PSI value, because with higher number of bins it is easier to find divergence in data and vice versa.
-Same could be said about dataset size - the more data we have, the harder it is to find the difference (if the shift is not drastic).
+As mentioned above, the number of bins has an impact on PSI value, because with a higher number of bins it is easier to find divergence in data and vice versa.
+The same could be said about dataset size - the more data we have, the harder it is to find the difference (if the shift is not drastic).
 This formula tries to catch these relationships and adjust threshold to correctly detect feature drift.